YOU ARE EXPLORING

 Center for AIDS Research Grants Program

 The Indiana Center for AIDS Research Junior Investigator Pilot Grants program supports junior investigators embarking in an academic career in HIV/AIDS research.
 Applicants (MD or PhD) must be fellows, post-doctoral trainees, or faculty at the Instructor, Research Assistant Scientist, or Assistant Professor level who are on the research track (or wish to enter the research track) and have no previous or current HIV-related federal grant support (except career development awards).
 For applicants from IU Bloomington, Purdue or Notre Dame, a co-mentor from IUPUI is required to be eligible for this award.
+Applicants must be U.S. citizens or permanent residents.

 Applications are considered in the broad area of HIV/AIDS research.
 Applications may be related to basic/laboratory, clinical, translational, behavioral, outcomes, or implementation science.